 Start your day by exploring the enchanting and whimsical temperate Hoh Rainforest.
 There are stunning nature trails, walking you through moss-covered floor paths.

 There are two short loop trails through the lush rainforest that start near the Visitor Center.
 These include the Hall of Mosses Trail (0.8 miles) and the Spruce Nature Trail (1.2 miles).
-For the more advanced hikers, there are challenging multi-day hikes to the Mount Olympus summit.
+There are challenging multi-day hikes to the Mount Olympus summit for the more advanced hikers.

-Once you’re done exploring this magical rainforest, you can head out to one of the access points on the wild Olympic Coast.
-Explore the vast coastlines at Rialto Beach.
+Once you’re done exploring this magical rainforest, you can head out to one of the access points on the wild Olympic Coast and explore the vast coastlines at Rialto Beach.
 From Rialto Beach, it’s an easy hike to Hole-in-the-Wall.
 You can also take a guided tour of the Hoh Rainforest and Rialto Beach.
 Also, Ruby Beach is a worthwhile stop.

 Alternatively, go in the opposite direction and stop at Sol Duc Hot Springs Resort.
 Instead of exploring the coastline, you can explore mineral hot springs and waterfalls.
-If you’re interested in more hikes, Sol Duc Falls, Mink Lake trails, and Lovers Lane are some popular ones.
+If you’re interested in more hikes, Sol Duc Falls, Mink Lake trails, and Lovers Lane are popular.

 On the way back, make sure to put Lake Quinault on your Olympic Peninsula road trip itinerary.
-This beautiful lake is a great place to go on some easy hikes on the Olympic Peninsula and relax before you end your trip.
+This beautiful lake is a great place to go on some easy hikes on the Olympic Peninsula and relax before ending your trip.

 You’ll also want to stop at Vance Creek Bridge to take some pictures of this unique bridge.
 Finally, make your way back home with your camera filled with memorable images and a happy heart.

 There you have it – some of the best places to stop during an Olympic Peninsula road trip!
-Take your time exploring this region, as it’s certainly one of a kind.
+Take your time exploring this region, as it’s undoubtedly one of a kind.